-Tan Tai Yong is President-Designate and Professor of Humanities (History) at Yale-NUS College.
-His presidential term will begin on 1 July 2017.
-Prior to becoming President-Designate, he served as the College’s Executive Vice President (Academic Affairs) from 2014 to 2017.
+Tan Tai Yong is the second President and Professor of Humanities (History) at Yale-NUS College.
+His presidential term began on 1 July 2017.
+Prior to becoming president, he served as the College’s Executive Vice President (Academic Affairs) from 2014 to 2017.
 As Executive Vice President (Academic Affairs), he oversaw the academic and co-curricular aspects of the liberal arts experience at Yale-NUS College, including all faculty matters and academic affairs.

 A strong believer in the value of a liberal arts and science education, President Tan has been active in shaping the academic programme of the College from the very beginning.
 He served as the co-chair of the joint Yale and National University of Singapore (NUS) committee that hired the inaugural faculty members in the humanities and helped shape the common curriculum in 2011.
 In October 2014, he took on the role of Executive Vice President (Academic Affairs) at Yale-NUS College, where he worked closely with students, faculty, and staff to enrich the educational experience and enhance the academic programmes at the College.
 Under his leadership, the Yale-NUS faculty, comprising outstanding teachers who are also respected researchers in their respective fields, has nearly doubled in size.
 President Tan also worked with the academic team to strengthen the curriculum, enhance research at the College and improve laboratory and library facilities, and with the student affairs team to further integrate the academic and residential life at the College.